codename-irvin/raspi-odin/README.md

 1. Install QEMU on your system
 2. Install the Odin compiler on your system
 3. Run build.sh to compile and link the kernel image or
-4. Run run.sh to boot the kernel in QEMU
+4. Run run.sh to build and boot the kernel in QEMU